-Endocardial cushion defect (ECD) is an abnormal heart condition in which the walls separating all four chambers of the heart are poorly formed or absent.
+Endocardial cushion defect (ECD) is an abnormal heart condition.
+The walls separating all four chambers of the heart are poorly formed or absent.
 It is a congenital heart disease, which means it is present from birth.

 Endocardial cushion defect occurs while a baby is still growing in the womb.
-The endocardial cushions are two areas of thickening that eventually develop into the wall (septum) that separates the four chambers of the heart.
-They also form the mitral and tricuspid valves, the valves that separate the atria (top collecting chambers) from the ventricles (bottom pumping chambers).
+The endocardial cushions are two thicker areas that go on to develop into the wall (septum) that separates the four chambers of the heart.
+They also form the mitral and tricuspid valves.
+These are the valves that separate the atria (top collecting chambers) from the ventricles (bottom pumping chambers).

 The lack of separation between the two sides of the heart causes several problems:

 ECD is strongly linked to Down syndrome.
 Several gene changes are also connected to ECD.
 However, the exact cause of ECD is unknown.

 ECD may be associated with other congenital heart defects, such as:

 Signs of ECD may include:

 Children with partial ECD, who have only a small VSD and normal valves, may not have signs or symptoms of the disorder during childhood.

 Tests to diagnose ECD include: